Kastle released this ski in a designated women's version called the FX 96 W. Read info about the updated model below.October 2019

 When we realized how fast we could go and still feel safe, we had a fabulously fun time on these skis.
 There is definitely something to be said for security, and having it allows you to try new exciting things.

 If you are a ripper, and you like to ski fast and aggressively, this ski will absolutely provide you with really fun elasticity — popping you from one turn to the next.
-If you'd rather not have to work so hard for your fun, or aren't comfortable skiing very fast, then the Elan Ripstick or the Rossignol Soul 7 HD W both provide an easier brand of entertainment.
+If you'd rather not have to work so hard for your fun, or aren't comfortable skiing very fast, then there are other skis out there that provide an easier brand of entertainment.

 The Kastle FX 95 HP doesn't love to make a short-radius turn, and it can't be described as pivoty, but it still eats bumps for breakfast.
 This ski crushes the bumps — literally.
 It just massacres them.
-It wasn't so much that we felt the Kastle was a great bump ski, it was more so that this ski just destroys anything in its path, so a mogul field is suddenly flattened by them.
+It wasn't so much that we felt that it's a great bump ski, it is more so that this ski just destroys anything in its path, so a mogul field is suddenly flattened by them.

 This tactic worked in the bumps, but occasionally our testers felt that this philosophy of get-out-of-my-way was a tad cumbersome in the trees, where the obstacles are a little more durable than a pile of snow.
-As long as you had a clear line, and could see it, then the Kastles were happy to cruise you down a relatively straight path to tree-skiing happiness.
-However, if things got tighter, or you wanted to reign in the speed, they weren't quite as quick and nimble as you might like.
-For an agile bump and tree ski, look to the Elan Ripstick or the Icelantic Oracle 88.
+As long as you had a clear line, and could see it, then the Kastle was happy to cruise you down a relatively straight path to tree-skiing happiness.
+However, if things got tighter, or you wanted to reign in the speed, it wasn't quite as quick and nimble as you might like.

-With an MSRP of $1,200, before bindings, the FX95 HP is the priciest ski we've ever tested, and the most expensive most of us have ever touched!
+The FX95 HP is one of the priciest skis we've ever tested, and the most expensive most of us have ever touched!
 As one tester said with seriousness though, you can't put a price on love, and these skis are totally worth it.
 Austrian quality construction with a racing influence doesn't come cheap, but it probably shouldn't.
-These skis are definitely a cut above, and the price reflects it.
+This model is a cut above, and the price reflects it.

-For anyone who wants a truly all-mountain ski that will never let you down, look no further than the FX95 HP.
+For anyone who wants a truly all-mountain ski with exceptional stability at most speeds and through most snow conditions, look no further than the Kastle FX95 HP.